sudhirpoojari/simpleform/README.md

+1) Simple login appication validating from dummy json
+2) Simple Application with image upload and listing  data is saving to mysql database backend is php

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.